Vivek883/Codesoft_1/README.md

-# Codesoft_1 this task consists of a calculator created using html and css as a part if codsoft web development internship and i have attached bith html and css code in this repository
+# Codesoft_1 this task consists of a calculator created using html and css as a part of codsoft web development internship and i have attached both html and css code in this repository
 Web development internship(July batch)